alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-05-16-adventures-in-the-terraform-dsl-part-ii-iteration.md

 #### Digression: Iteration in Puppet 3 and earlier

-Back in the bad old days of Puppet 3 and earlier, iteration in Puppet was done something like this:
+Back in the days of Puppet 3 and earlier, iteration in Puppet was done something like this:

 ```js
 $rc_dirs = [